WUAB: Newscasts

 WUAB began producing two daily newscasts for WOIO on February 6, 1995, at 6 p.m. and 11 p.m. along with their existing 10 p.m. newscast under the umbrella brand Cleveland Television News.
 WOIO's newscasts originated within the joint newsroom in a style derived heavily from CITY-TV's CityPulse, while WUAB's newscasts came from a separate, more traditional set, both originating from Reserve Square in Downtown Cleveland.
 Marschall, Robinson, and Shanley were the only three on-air staffers to work exclusively for WUAB.
 Beginning in March 1996, WOIO and WUAB's newscasts were rebroadcast on an hour tape-delay over Akron station WAOH-LP (channel 29) and its Cleveland simulcast following the dissolution of WAKC-TV's news department.
 Gib Shanley left the station at the end of 1996, with Jeff Phelps as his replacement.
 Robinson left in February 1997 to join WKYC, with Cynthia Tinsley taking over as 10 p.m. co-anchor.
 Kimberly Godwin-Webb, who in 2021 became the first Black female president of ABC News, served as news director for both stations from 1996 to 1998.

-WOIO, WUAB and WTCL-LD's studios at Reserve Square in Downtown Cleveland, with former "CBS 19", "19 Action News" and "My 43" signage.
+WOIO, WUAB and WTCL-LD's studios at Reserve Square in Downtown Cleveland.